wagtail/outreachy/2023/Amadi oluchi faith/README.md

 ### Checklist: Getting started with Outreachy

 This is the first checklist for candidates to go through.

--[x] Read the official Outreachy Applicant Guide.
+- [ ] Task 1 Read the official Outreachy Applicant Guide.
 All of it.
 -[x] Read the official Outreachy Internship Guide.
 -[x] If you haven’t already, create a GitHub account.
 -[x] Introduce yourself on our Welcome to Wagtail!
 Introductions discussion thread.